biesbjerg/ngx-translate-extract/README.md

 ngx-translate-extract [options]

 Options:
   --version, -v                Show version number                     [boolean] --help, -h                   Show help                               [boolean] --input, -i                  Paths you would like to extract strings from.
 You
                                can use path expansion, glob patterns and multiple paths
-                      [array] [default: current working path]
-     [array] [required] [default: current working path] --patterns, -p               Extract strings from the following file patterns [array] [default: ["/**/*.html","/**/*.ts"]] --output, -o                 Paths where you would like to save extracted
+                                            [array] [required] [default: [null]] --patterns, -p               Extract strings from the following file patterns [array] [default: ["/**/*.html","/**/*.ts"]] --output, -o                 Paths where you would like to save extracted